 Here’s a checklist to guide you on what needs to be done when a loved one dies.

 #1 – Get legal certification of Death

-As soon as possible, have the death officially pronounced by someone in authority such as a doctor, an emergency medical technician, nursing facility, hospice nurse, coroner or medical examiner.
+When a loved one dies, have the death officially pronounced by someone in authority such as a doctor, an emergency medical technician, nursing facility, hospice nurse, coroner or medical examiner.
 This person will fill out the forms certifying the time, cause, and place of death.

 These steps will help the official death certificate to be prepared.
 The death certificate is necessary for many reasons, including life insurance, benefits, financial and property issues.

-- If your loved one died at home under hospice care, call the hospice nurse to declare the death.
+- If your loved one died at home under hospice care, call the hospice nurse to declare death.

 - If your loved died at home without hospice care, call 911 and show them the do-not-resuscitate document if you have it.
 Without this document, the paramedics will start emergency procedures, except when the body is pronounced dead.
 They may also take the body to the emergency room for a doctor to make the declaration.

 - If you live in a rural area, where there are no emergency services, contact the local coroner’s office.

 Once the death is pronounced, you can work with the funeral director to obtain the actual death certificate.